3rd (Ambala) Cavalry Brigade: History

 In August 1914, the brigade was mobilized as the 3rd (Ambala) Cavalry Brigade and assigned to the 1st Indian Cavalry Division.
 A new Ambala Brigade was formed in November 1914 as part of the 3rd Lahore Divisional Area to take over the original brigade's internal security duties.

-With 1st Indian Cavalry Division, it departed Bombay on 16 October and landed at Marseilles on 7 November.
+With 1st Indian Cavalry Division, it departed Bombay on 16 October and landed at Marseille on 7 November.
 It concentrated around Orléans on 16 November and was sent up to the Front on 26 November.
 While in France, the brigade was known by its geographical rather than numerical designation so as to avoid confusion with the British 3rd Cavalry Brigade also serving on the Western Front at the same time.
 On 15 September 1915, the brigade swapped places with the 5th (Mhow) Cavalry Brigade from 2nd Indian Cavalry Division.

 In 1916, the brigade took part in the Battle of the Somme, notably the Battle of Bazentin (14 – 17 July) and the Battle of Flers–Courcelette (15 – 22 September).
 In 1917, the brigade took part in the Battle of Cambrai, notably the Tank Attack (20 – 21 November) and the German Counter-attacks (30 November – 3 December).
 At other times it was held in reserve in case of a breakthrough, although it did send parties to the trenches on a number of occasions.
 They would hold the line, or act as Pioneers; such parties were designated as the Ambala Battalion.